perltidy/perltidy/docs/eos_flag.md

 ## How has the problem been fixed?

 A fix was phased in over a couple of steps.
-The first step was to introduce a new flag in in version 20220217.
+The first step was to introduce a new flag in version 20220217.
 The new flag is **--encode-output-strings**, or **-eos**.
 When this is set, perltidy will fix the specific problem mentioned above by doing an encoding before returning.
 So perltidy will behave well as a filter when **-eos** is set.